open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 modify subsequent observations.
 Later in the cumulative sequence are output relative to the initial value, thus appears as a true reset offset by an unknown constant.

+This process is known as inserting true reset points, a special case of reaggregation for cumulative series.

 ## Overlap